jmainhard/Prog-Sandbox/crispy-jar/README.md

-  crispy-jar:
+## About:
+This directory contains a collection of jars and/or executables made in the learning process of some tool

-  Animals Wiki, built for learning the basics of NetBeans IDE (8.0.2) Simple animals wiki in spanish, built using netbeans IDE for learning it in 2018
+DefinitiveApp is an Animals Wiki, built for learning the basics of NetBeans IDE (8.0.2) it is a desktop app in spanish, built using netbeans IDE for learning it in 2018

-  Distanciapp:
-  set text here

 To run the project from the command line, go to the directory folder and type the following: